aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Synchronization interval (minutes):** Choose the interval for synchronization in minutes, if 'Manual only' is choosen, there is no automatic sync but you can use the 'Synchronize now' menu item.
 	- **Synchronization timespan past (days)** and
 	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.

+- **Clear cache** delete the sync cache and start a new initial sync with the next sync run.
+- **Is active checkbox in the tree view** If deactivated, current profile is not synced anymore without the need to delete the profile.

 If you expand the tree view of the profile you can configure network and proxy options and mapping configuration options.